ansible-collections/amazon.aws/README.md

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Amazon AWS collection repository](https://github.com/ansible-collections/amazon.aws).
 See [CONTRIBUTING.md](https://github.com/ansible-collections/amazon.aws/blob/main/CONTRIBUTING.md) for more details.

 This collection is tested using GitHub Actions.
-To know more on testing, refer to [CI.md](https://github.com/ansible-collections/amazon.aws/blob/main/CI,md).
+To know more about testing, refer to [CI.md](https://github.com/ansible-collections/amazon.aws/blob/main/CI,md).

 You can also join us on: